18 Blimp Facts For The Average Av Geek

 • Some blimps were used for patrolling purposes for the United States Navy in the World War I period.

-• Blimps belong to a family of aircrafts called “airships,” defined as an aircraft that doesn’t use wings to fly.
+• Blimps belong to a family of aircraft called “airships,” defined as an aircraft that doesn’t use wings to fly.

 • A blimp is an airship that has no internal framework to keep its helium gas bag rigid.